dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 ---
 # Games components - use the settlers of Mars board for narrative development
 ## Settlers-of-mars-3D-models-
-3D models for settlers of Mars board game are included in the repo' and can be printed to help as a phyiscial guide for this educational adventure.
+3D models for settlers of Mars board game are included in the repo' and can be printed to help as a physical guide for this educational adventure.
 If you're familir with the unity game platform (https://unity.com/download) and have a windowOS then you could also try launching this virtual Catan game (https://github.com/Andorr/SettlersOfCatlan).

 > Settlements: Settlements could represent the different colonies that are being established on Mars.
 They would need to be built in strategic locations, such as near resources or transportation routes.